FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/dms_kafka_instance.md

 * `subnet_name` - Indicates the name of a subnet.
 * `security_group_name` - Indicates the name of a security group.
 * `node_num` - Indicates the count of ECS instances.
+* `manegement_connect_address` - Indicates the connection address of the Kafka Manager of a Kafka instance.
 * `connect_address` - Indicates the IP addresses of the DMS Kafka instance.
 * `port` - Indicates the port number of the DMS Kafka instance.
 * `ssl_enable` - Indicates whether the Kafka SASL_SSL is enabled.